sinedied/talks/chaos/chaos.md

 </script>

 ???
-- Changes and uncertainty are part of life, and we can't avoid them.
+- Changes and uncertainty are part of life, and we can't avoid them, we can't control them.
 Just like in our projects.
 Trying to over-engineer and over-structure everything is not the answer, something a bit of that chaos is just what you need to better adjust your priorities.
 - Allowing for some chaos also helps responsibilize the team, and make them more autonomous.